samperrow/CKAD-exercises/exercises/a.core_concepts.md

 <br/>

-### <input type="checkbox"> Change pod's image to nginx:1.7.1.
+### Change pod's image to nginx:1.7.1.
 Observe that the container will be restarted as soon as the image gets pulled

 <details><summary>show</summary>
 <p>